Non-Uniform Quantum Fourier Transform: Preliminaries

 \subsubsection{Quantum Computing Notation}

 A single-qubit quantum state is represented by a unit vector in \(\mathbb{C}^2\).
 In Dirac's notation, such a state is written as \(\ket{v}\) and referred to as a \emph{ket}, while its conjugate transpose, denoted \(\bra{v}\), is called a \emph{bra}.
 A single-qubit quantum gate is a unitary operator in \(\mathbb{C}^{2 \times 2}\).
-Common examples of single-qubit quantum gates include the Pauli matrices:
+Standard examples include the Pauli matrices:

 Single-qubit rotation gates about the \(X\), \(Y\), and \(Z\) axes are defined as follows:

 We also denote the quantum gates $e^{-i \theta \sigma_X}$, $e^{-i \theta \sigma_Y}$, and $e^{-i \theta \sigma_Z}$ as $R_X(\theta)$, $R_Y(\theta)$, and $R_Z(\theta)$, respectively.
 Another important example of a single-qubit gate is the Hadamard gate: